grpc/proposal/A72-open-telemetry-tracing.md

 * When an inbound message has been read from the transport, add message events to capture seq no., type(Received), wire message size, and uncompressed message size, if any decompression.
-* When the stream is closed, end the span with RPC status.
+* When the stream is closed, set the RPC status and end the span.

 Note that C++ is missing the seq no. information.
 And Java has issue of reporting decompressed message size upon receiving messages,